applied-systems-biology/java-imglib2-deconvolve-rif/README.md

 * `--input` the input directory
 * `--output` the output directory
 * `--threads <number>` number of threads
+* `--algorithm deconvlab2` sets the algorithm to DeconvolutionLab2. **Do not use imglib2 as algorithm, as its not functional**

 The input directory must have following structure: